cohesivestack/ineo/README.md

 ## Installing a specific version

-The command `create` always use the last Neo4j version available at the date of Ineo version.
+The command `create` always uses the last Neo4j version available of the current Ineo version installed.
 However is possible to specify another version using the option `-v`

 ```
 ineo create -v 2.1.8